The Enriquez connection for higher genus polylogarithms: Polylogarithm sheaves and functions

-\end{itemize} Then each $X_{h}$ is represented as a sum of $[b_{i}, a_{i}]$ $(i = 1,..., g)$ with integral coefficients, and by the result of the previous section, the polylogarithm sheaf can be extended to the Enriquez connection on the whole family of pointed Riemann surfaces.
-Furthermore, the associated monodromies were expressed explicitly in \cite[3.3]{I3} as noncommutative formal power series in $X_{h}, a_{i}, b_{i}$ whose coefficients are power series in deformation parameters and their logarithms with coefficients given by multiple zeta values.
-Therefore, we obtain explicit formulas of the monodromies for the Enriquez connection.
-Since the Enriquez connection is defined for any Riemann surfaces, these explicit formulas can be analytically continued for global families of Riemann surfaces whose calculation was also given \cite[3.3]{I3} using the Schottky uniformization theory.
+Second, we show that the Enriquez connection becomes the polylogarithm sheaf obtained by gluing the basic KZ connections and the elliptic KZB connections.
+We take the above representation of the elliptic curve $(E_{i}; t_{i})$ as $\left( (\mathbb{C} \setminus \{ 0 \})/\langle q_{i} \rangle; 1 \right)$ with $0 < |q_{i}| < 1$, and construct $R_{s}$ by gluing $P_{v}$ $(v \in V)$ and $E_{i}$ $(i = 1,..., g)$ by the relations (4.1) and (3.1), where $\xi_{i} = z_{h_{i}}$ if $p_{h_{i}} = x_{i}$ and $\theta_{i} = z - 1$.
+Then by the equation $-[b_{i}, a_{i}] d \xi_{i}/\xi_{i} = [b_{i}, a_{i}] d \theta_{i}/\theta_{i}$, the basic KZ connections on $P_{v}$ and the elliptic KZB connections on $E_{i}$ can be glued to a connection on $R_{s}$ which is the Enriquez connection.
+By this description, one can see that the polylogarithm sheaf originally defined on the local family $R_{s}$ of pointed Riemann surfaces can be extended to the Enriquez connection on these whole family.
+Furthermore, monodromies of the Enriquez connection were expressed explicitly in \cite[Section 3.3]{I3} as noncommutative formal power series in $X_{h}$ $(h \in \pm E \cup T)$ whose coefficients are power series in deformation parameters and their logarithms with coefficients given by multiple zeta values.
+Therefore, we obtain explicit formulas of the higher genus polylogarithms for the Enriquez connection.
+Since the Enriquez connection is defined for any Riemann surfaces, these explicit formulas can be analytically continued for these global families whose calculation was also given using the Schottky uniformization theory \cite[Section 3.3 and Appendix A]{I3}